KishanRaj0007/Medical-Image-Analysis-Model/README.md

-DeScRiptiOn:-- The project is a Disease Detection Model, which allows users to upload medical images of patients and detect various diseases such as Lung Cancer, Alzheimer's Disease, and Pneumonia.
+#Description:-- The project is a Disease Detection Model,
+which allows users to upload medical images of patients and detect various diseases such as Lung Cancer, Alzheimer's Disease, and Pneumonia.
 It utilizes deep